How does factoring support the growth of international SMEs?

 T.R.
 In fact, factoring is now the primary source of financing for inter-company credit in the majority of European countries.
 As a result, it now outperforms other financing methods such as overdraft lines or any other type of credit likely to finance a company's operations.
 That is the first breakthrough.

 T.H.
 And how do you go about doing so?
-Because we are in the midst of a simplification and acceleration era.
+For we are in the midst of a simplification and acceleration era.
 There's "simplification," "speed," and then there's the risk factor.
 That is, how can we go faster while still meeting risk management objectives?

 T.R.
 That's exactly the point.
 We are about to enter a challenging period.
 Businesses must consider how to secure financing for their operations.
 There are two major concerns here.
 First, there is the uncertainty of whether their customers will be able to repay them, and then there is the question of whether their banks will financially support them.
 Setting up a factoring programme is the best way to have stable financing that will weather the crisis.
 It's a precautionary measure.